amartinsec/BadBird-C2/README.md

     - Add jitter percentage amount to enable random jitter
 - download \<filename>
   - Downloads a file from the implant's host and stores it in loot/\<implant name>/
+- post-exp
+  - BadBird post-exploitation shell (currently in development)
+  - Only steal-wifi is implemented at this time

 ### Configuration/Misc